serverlessworkflow/specification/specification/README.md

 </table>

 In this example in case the "FunctionExecutionError" occurs, first it will be retried 3 times with 2 minute intervals.
-If the error occurs after the maxAttempts is reached, the onError definition kicks in transitioning the workflow to the "afterFunctionErrorState" state.
+If the error occurs after the "maxAttempts" value is reached, the "onError" definition kicks in transitioning the workflow to the "afterFunctionErrorState" state.
 In case of any other errors, they will be retried 2 times with 1 minute intervals.
-If those errors occur after two max 2 retries, the onError definition states that workflow should transition to the "afterAnyOtherErrorState" state.
+If those errors occur after a maximum of 2 retries, the "onError" definition states that workflow should transition to the "afterAnyOtherErrorState" state.

 ### Workflow Metadata

 Metadata enables you to enrich the serverless workflow model with information beyond its core definitions.
-It is intended to be used by clients such as tools and libraries, as well as users that find this information relevant.
+It is intended to be used by clients, such as tools and libraries, as well as users that find this information relevant.

 Metadata should not affect workflow execution.
-Implementations may chose to use metadata information or ignore it.
+Implementations may choose to use metadata information or ignore it.
-Note however that using metadata to control workflow execution can lead to vendor-locked implementations which do comply with the main goals of this specification, which is to be completely vendor-neutral.
+Note, however, that using metadata to control workflow execution can lead to vendor-locked implementations that do not comply with the main goals of this specification, which is to be completely vendor-neutral.

 Metadata includes key/value pairs (string types).
 Both keys and values are completely arbitrary and non-identifying.